-Summary of the significant ways in which Novo Nordisk's corporate governance practices differ from the NYSE Corporate Governance Listing Standards
+Summary of the significant ways in which Novo Nordisk's corporate governance practices differ from the NYSE Corporate Governance Standards

-Novo Nordisk is a foreign listed private issuer whose ADRs are listed on the New York Stock Exchange (the 'NYSE').
-As such, Novo Nordisk is required to comply with US securities laws, including the Sarbanes-Oxley Act and the NYSE Corporate Governance Standards except that, as permitted under these standards, Novo Nordisk continues to apply Danish corporate governance practices in certain areas.
-Below a summary is provided of the significant ways in which Novo Nordisk's corporate governance practices differ from the corporate governance standards of the NYSE applicable to domestic US-listed companies.
+Novo Nordisk's B-shares are listed on the New York Stock Exchange (NYSE) as American Depository Receipts (ADRs).
+As a foreign private issuer, Novo Nordisk is required to comply with US securities law, including the Sarbanes-Oxley Act and the NYSE Corporate Governance Standards except that these standards allow Novo Nordisk to continue to apply Danish corporate governance practices with few exceptions.
+Foreign private issuers following the practice in their home countries are, however, required to describe significant differences between NYSE's and the foreign companies' corporate governance standards.